OFS/ofs.github.io/docs/hw/common/user_guides/ug_kvm/ug_kvm.md

 5. Install the DFL (Data Field Level) drivers on the virtual machine.
 These drivers allow the virtual machine to access and use the PCIe devices on the host machine.
 This may involve downloading and installing the drivers from the internet.
 6. Once all of the steps have been completed, you should be able to use the virtual machine to access and use the PCIe devices on the host machine.
 You may need to configure the virtual machine's settings to enable it to use the PCIe devices, such as by assigning a specific device to the virtual machine.

+## Operation Modes

+Our current operational framework stipulates two distinct modes of operation:

+1. **Management Mode**: This mode necessitates the passthrough of only the FME device (use fpgainfo fme to discover your port number, normally .0).
+The reason for this is that the Open FPGA Stack (OFS) depends on this address for management.
+Under this mode, the use of the exerciser and virtual functions is not feasible.

+2. **Virtual Function Mode**: This mode comes into effect when a user needs to utilize the Virtual Functions (VF).
+The user will convert (example) Physical Function 0 (PF0) to three Virtual Functions (VF).
+This means the PF will cease to function for management purposes.
+Once the VFs are set up, they essentially take over the role of the PF in communicating with the Virtual Machines (VMs).

+    However, this mode is subject to a limitation.
+If the user needs to execute 'fpgainfo fme' or 'fpgaupdate', they will need to transition from Virtual Function Mode to Management Mode.
+Conversely, if the user intends to utilize the Virtual Functions, they would need to switch from Management Mode to Virtual Function Mode.
+It is imperative to bear this limitation in mind when operating within these modes.

 ## 1. Verify if the virtualization is enabled.